cpmech/laclib/README.md

 ## Code organization

 ```
-├── benchmarks
+├── benchmarks  # tests for computational performance
-├── data
+├── data        # auxiliary data for unit tests
-├── examples
+├── examples    # examples of usage
-├── src
+├── src         # this is the "main library"
-│   ├── blas
+│   ├── blas    # basic linear algebra tools
-│   ├── check
+│   ├── check   # functions for unit/integration tests
-│   ├── mpiaux
+│   ├── mpiaux  # convenient wrapper to MPI functions
-│   ├── sparse
+│   ├── sparse  # sparse matrix and solvers tools
-│   └── util
+│   └── util    # some utilities for file/string manipulations
-└── zscripts
+└── zscripts    # auxiliary "internal" bash scripts
 ```

 The `src` directory contains all the _library_ code that you can use in your project.
-However the `blas` and `sparse` _libraries_ might be the most useful for you whereas the rest are mostly used internally here.

-`check` contains functions to assist in (unit/integration) tests and `util` contains some utility functions.

-`mpiaux` is a wrapper to MPI.
+The `blas` and `sparse` _libraries_ may be the most useful for your project.
+The other directories mostly contain functions used here internally.
+For instance, the `check` directory contains functions to assist in the unit (and integration) tests and `util` includes some utility functions.
+The `mpiaux` directory contains a convenient wrapper to MPI.